radareorg/r0/README.md

-IRED stands for the independent raw editor
+R0 stands for the independent raw editor
 ==========================================

 red aims to be a minimalistic reimplementation of the radare shell